tenzir/tenzir/web/docs/integrations/windows-event-logs.md

 #### Start Winlogbeat as a service

-After you've competed your configuration, start the Winlogbeat service:
+After completing your configuration, start the Winlogbeat service:

 ```
 C:\Program Files\Winlogbeat> Start-Service winlogbeat